In Special Consultative Status with the United Nations Economic and Social Council since 2016

 As for social life his wife the Princess Laudy made a big difference in the North as she was directly involved in many humanitarian and tourism project such as helping the red cross acquiring different vaccines for the children, the Ehden Festivals as president, Tripoli old city as president of tourism in the North and she was the one how brought the Nazareth sisters school to Kferzaina for girls.
 All these projects executed with the help and blessing of her late husband.

-Cheikh Antonios spent most of his life helping the poor the unprivileged and the people in need at all level, in creating small businesses for them or helping them find work in Lebanon and abroad in the private and governmental sector.
+Cheikh Antonios spent most of his life helping the poor the unprivileged and the people in need at all levels, in creating small businesses for them or helping them find work in Lebanon and abroad in the private and governmental sector.

 Unfortunately, life was not fair to him as he died at a young age 1971 leaving behind a long and lasting legacy and still remembered to this day.